July 22, 2019

 Unlimited leave: Does it really work?

-Unlimited leave is a trend that came out of Silicon Valley and is now starting to infiltrate Australia’s workplaces, particularly those in the tech sector.
+Unlimited leave has come out of Silicon Valley and is starting to infiltrate Australia’s workplaces, particularly in the tech sector.
 But is it something that would work for your business?
 Or should you settle for the ‘old school’ approach of four weeks?

 Are you ready to embrace the ultimate flexible working policy?

-In the world of human resources, we know how important it is to manage annual leave and there are no two ways about it: leave makes employees happy and when employees are happy, they’re also more productive.
+IIn the world of human resources, we know how important it is to manage annual leave.
+Leave makes employees happy and when employees are happy, they’re also more productive.
 So, just by keeping their spirits up, means you’ll have both a more efficient team and a more profitable business.
 This is the main thinking behind unlimited leave.
 And it’s not even the only reason to consider introducing it.

 Unlimited leave as a recruitment and retention tool

 Proponents of unlimited leave argue it can be a great retention and recruitment tool.
-After all, the war for talent is very real in a range of industries and, as an employer, there’s only so much salary you can use as a bargaining chip.
-By offering unlimited leave, you could be setting yourself apart from other employers, giving staff something beyond salary to lure them to your organisation.
+After all, the war for talent is very real in a range of industries.
+As an employer, there’s only so much salary you can use as a bargaining chip.
+By offering unlimited leave, you are setting yourself apart from other employers, giving staff something beyond salary to lure them.
 At the same time, your employees who grow accustomed to having no check on the amount of leave they can take may find it particularly hard reverting back to the traditional ways.

 So, what are the downsides?